JonGerhardson/Qtanon/tests-examples/ctanon_deanon.md

+This version is unchanged from the version as published, but technically  was reconstructed from the anonymized version available in this same directory.

 Connecticut Legislature Passes Bill Overhauling Century-Old Towing Laws by Ginny Monk and Dave Altimari, The Connecticut Mirror Published on May 30, 2025 at the following URLs